QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/menus/snippets.md

 [Go back](../menus.md)

-You can create customs snippets meaning when you type ``for``, Jetbrains will show you some pre-written code and that's a snippet.
+You can create customs snippets meaning when you type ``for``, JetBrains will show you some pre-written
+code: that's a snippet.

 * Open ``Settings > Editor > Live template``.
 * Create a new ``live template``.